JW-Vinayak/car-listing-spa/README.md

 * use of Error Boundaries for error handling
 * use of composition technique to avoid repeatative code
 * use of static type checking using PropTypes
-* made this app responsive, works in any device
+* made this app responsive, renders best in any device
 * unit test for components
 * use of .editorconfig for consistent formatting
 * linting as per provided by create react app by default